Post surgical compression garments

 This, of course, will depend on your personal allergies.
 You can find pretty much the same garments in any of the above.
-Also ensure the material is flexible and will conform to your body comfortable.
+Also ensure the material is flexible and will conform to your body comfortably.

-You’ll find a wide variety of fasteners on post surgical compression garments and what works best for you will determine the type of surgical procedure you’re recovery from and your own preference.
+You’ll find a wide variety of fasteners on post surgical compression garments and what works best for you will depend on the type of surgical procedure you’re recovery from and your own preference.
 Zippers, velcro, hook and eye, etc – these are the different fasteners you’ll find so look for what type you prefer.

 4. Flat seams

 You’ll want to wear your compression garment under your normal clothing so the less noticeable the seams of the garment are, the less visible it will be though your outer clothing.